 Pakistan has a contradictory image when it comes to its representation.
-But the world can only put out a word of their views, just like we are now.
-You will find a different perspective through the lens of this particular blog.
+Perhaps you will find a different perspective through the lens of this particular blog.
 Please take a peek with us into the largest cities of Pakistan and discover them yourself.

 Where is Pakistan?

-Most of you do not know Pakistan is a country in the south of Asia.
+Most people do not know Pakistan is a country in the south of Asia.
 It has an estimated population that crosses the 220 million mark.
 Out of this enormous number, 96% of the people are Muslims.

-Pakistan is bordered by various other countries.
-Some of its neighboring countries are Afghanistan, Iran, China, and India.
+Pakistan is bordered by Afghanistan, Iran, China, and India.
 There are many things this country is famous for, including its food, cricket, philanthropy, and, most of all, tea.

-Another interesting fact about the country is that it is a place where you can find all four seasons.
+Another interesting fact about Pakistan is that it is a place where you can find all four seasons.
 It has lush mountains, a widespread desert, ocean views, hidden caves, waterfalls, lakes and rivers, glaciers, and even cliffs.
 A nature lover’s trip to Pakistan will be memorable and serene.
-Now that we have gained information about Pakistan, let us see what kinds of megacities this country hosts.
+In contrast, what kinds of megacities does this country host?

 Karachi is the biggest city in Pakistan, carrying a population of over 14.9 million people.
 It spreads out over an area of more than 3780 square kilometers.
 It is the financial hub of the whole country, comprising between 12-to-15% of the country’s GDP.
-But regardless of its contribution to the economy, it stands in a mediocre state regarding living conditions.
+Nonetheless, its living conditions are poor.

-Lahore is another big city in the country, carrying a population of over 11 million people.
+Lahore is another big city in the country, carrying a population of nearly 14 million people.
 A famous saying translates to, Ones who haven’t seen Lahore, haven’t been born or aren’t alive.
 This sits well if you visit a city over 2000 years old.

 People with an aesthetic sense of historical sites would love to spend time out here.
 In addition, it is a city of gardens, shrines, mosques, qawwals (a traditional music setup), and more.
 Some famous mosques you will find are the Badshahi mosque and the Wazir mosque.
 There is even a heavenly view from a restaurant near Badshahi mosque at night.
 Talking about food, you will not be disappointed.
 Karachi and Lahore have always been in a verbal war about who has the best food.